Who is the Top Investor In Enphase Energy Inc. (ENPH)?

-Enphase Energy Inc. (NASDAQ: ENPH) is -38.66% lower on its value in year-to-date trading and has touched a low of $152.15 and a high of $339.92 in the current 52-week trading range.
+Enphase Energy Inc. (NASDAQ: ENPH) is -39.08% lower on its value in year-to-date trading and has touched a low of $152.15 and a high of $339.92 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ENPH stock was last observed hovering at around $167.99 in the last trading session, with the day’s loss setting it -5.46% off its average median price target of $258.00 for the next 12 months.
-It is also 48.73% off the consensus price target high of $317.00 offered by 40 analysts, but current levels are 3.83% higher than the price target low of $169.00 for the same period.
+The ENPH stock was last observed hovering at around $161.03 in the last trading session, with the day’s gains setting it 0.39% off its average median price target of $257.00 for the next 12 months.
+It is also 49.08% off the consensus price target high of $317.00 offered by 40 analysts, but current levels are 4.49% higher than the price target low of $169.00 for the same period.

 Sponsored